jkmingwen/PaceBuddy/README.md

+#PaceBuddy

+##Installation instructions
+Compile and run on phone

+Make sure audio files are in /Internal storage/Android/data/com.dobi.walkingsynth/files/Music/kick_80.wav, seems to be the way to get the file picker to work.

+Timestamps for steps and onsets will be logged everytime the stop button is triggered (the music is stopped).

+=== ARCHIVE BELOW===
 # WalkingSynth #

 *Update as for date 05.11.2017* - the WalkingSynth has undergone several architectural changes in order to facilitate the latest Android design patterns and architecture suggestions.
 This means that the project uses: